Placement Auditions and Private Instruction

 While auditions differ among departments, usually you are asked to perform with accompaniment, and the audition includes sight-reading, improvisation, and playing or singing a short piece from your repertoire.
 Auditions usually last about 15 minutes.

-To prepare for your orientation audition, choose the audition materials that coincide with your principal instrument.
+To prepare for your orientation audition, choose the audition instructions that coincide with your principal instrument.
 You will receive any referenced musical examples when you arrive on campus and successfully check-in.